Rsemane/ESXI-on-Azure-VM/Deployment.md

 ```
 ![vswitchnat](images/Networkhyper-4.png)

-**The steps above is like you have a network card and you put a static IP inside the TCP/IPv4 network settings.**
+**The steps outlined above are similar to configuring a network card by assigning a static IP address within the TCP/IPv4 settings.**
 ![vswitchnat](images/Networkhyper-3.png)

 4. **Create Network Natting**